 Bone Marrow Transplant

-Healthy stem cells from a donor's bone marrow are injected into your vein.
+This procedure injects you with healthy stem cells from a donor's bone marrow.
 The new cells travel through the blood into the bone cavities.
 There, they can produce new normal blood cells.
-This may be a cure in some.
+This can cure some people.

 Thalassemia can cause the spleen to enlarge.
 An enlarged spleen can make anemia worse.
-A splenectomy is a surgery to remove the spleen.
-It may help reduce the number of blood transfusions that are needed.
+A splenectomy removes the spleen.
+It may help reduce the number of blood transfusions you need.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.